potsky/laravel-localization-helpers/README.md

 ### 3.1 Command `localization:missing`

-This command parses all your code and generates according lang files in all `lang/XXX/` directories.
+This command parses all your code and generates translations according to lang files in all `lang/XXX/` directories.

 Use `php artisan help localization:missing` for more informations about options.